Part 3: Management and Accountability

 Information Technology Steering Committee

 This committee manages operational risks.
 It recommends and determines compliance priorities and control procedures and oversees the identification, categorisation and prioritisation of operational risks.
-Its membership comprises the CEO, the Head of Compliance and Reporting, the Director of Financial Risk, the Chief Finance Officer and the Head of Treasury Services, together with other senior staff with relevant functional responsibilities.
+Its membership comprises of the CEO, the Head of Compliance and Reporting, the Director of Financial Risk, the Head of Investor Relations, the Chief Finance Officer and the Head of Treasury Services, together with other senior staff with relevant functional responsibilities.

 Other elements of the governance framework